-For new students who start a course in session 2012/2013 the rules around migrant workers are different.
+For students who started a course in session 2013/2014 or later the rules around migrant workers are different.
 If we award them DSA as a migrant worker at the start of their course they will remain eligible for DSA for the duration of their course: you will only have to recheck their eligibility if they change course.